hannesdatta/course-odcm/content/docs/course/testimonials.md

 ---
 bookFlatSection: true
-title: "Student acknowledgements"
+title: "Testimonials"
 bookHidden: false
 weight: 7
-description: " "
+description: "Taking this course is challenging.
+So, read about what other students have to say about its usefulness!"
+date: 2020-07-24
 ---

-# Student acknowledgement
+# Testimonials

-To get an idea of how students of previous editions of this course thought of this course, we included some of main points that were mentioned in the course evaluation by them below.
+To get an idea of how students of previous editions of this course thought of it, we included some of the main points mentioned in the course evaluation by them below.

 ## About the course
 - _This course has significantly improved my coding skills.
 Hannes took the time to look at our code in multiple coaching sessions.
-He was also always available through Whatsapp etc. I also appreciate the effort he took into making pulse (a website tracking your progress).
-The example code in Google Colab was also very helpful.
+He was also always available through Whatsapp etc. I also appreciate his effort in making pulse (a website tracking your progress).
+The example code in Google Colab was also beneficial.
 Also,
-Hannes is a very inspiring teacher who really encouraged us to go the extra mile_
+Hannes is a very inspiring teacher who really encouraged us to go the extra mile._

-- _Its relevant and the contents are closely linked to what is expected later on in the programme, this fit makes the course in my opinion an excellent fit with marketing analytics and it is very usefull later in life, compared to other courses that fully focus on theoretical learning_
+- _It is relevant, and the content is closely linked to what is expected later on in the program.
+This fit makes the course, in my opinion, an excellent fit with marketing analytics, and it is very useful later in life, compared to other classes that entirely focus on theoretical learning._

 - _I was positively surprised that Tilburg
 University teaches scraping skills.
-I’ve never heard of any other university teaching that.
-It’s also
+I've never heard of any other university teaching that.
+It's also
-forward-thinking: these skills will be useful in the future.
-I’d never start learning scraping on my own because I always though it’s very complicated but it turns out to be doable.
-Pulse is a nice a nice addition to the course since there isn’t a book that would teach us that.
-Team consults were useful with solving the code issues.
+forward-thinking: these skills will be helpful in the future.
+I'd never started learning scraping on my own because I always thought it was very complicated, but it turned out to be doable.
+Pulse is an excellent addition to the course since there isn't a book that would teach us that.
+Team consults were helpful with solving the code issues.
 I like that the teacher is passionate about what he teaches._

 - _Pretty cool skills I obtained from this class.
-Couldn't imagine I would know how to scrape data online_
+I couldn't imagine I would know how to scrape data online._

 ## About the team project and tutorials

 - _I really liked the setup of this course.
-Figuring out what to do for the project yourselves really inspired and motivated everyone to do their best._
+Figuring out what to do for the project really inspired and motivated everyone to do their best._

 - _The structure was really nice.
 The assignments and tutorials aligned very well with the project.
-It was really nice to put things in practice._
+It was nice to put things into practice._

-- _The course has clear objectives and is a great introduction on data collection with scraping and APi's.
-The google colabs give a very nice structured assignment to prepare and get familiar with the material._
+- _The course has clear objectives and is a great introduction to data collection with scraping and APIs.
+With Google Colab, I could access structured assignments to prepare and get familiar with the material._